TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lab_canada.md

 ### Complete the following coding challenge

 1. Create a "Can I be Prime Minister?" program, which determines if the user meets the minimum requirements for becoming the Prime Minister of Canada.
 Have the user input the information needed.
    In Canada, the PM is not directly elected.
-Political parties try to win a majority of seats in a general election to form a government.
+Political parties try to win a majority of parliamentary seats in a general election to form a government.
+Each person votes for a Member of Parliament in their area of residence (riding).

     **The minimum requirements to be Prime Minister of Canada are:**